Bella Hadid Fans Worry About Her Weight After She Posts Bikini Photo

-Fans are sharing their concern for Bella Hadid’s health after the model shared a photo that showcases her rib cage.
+Fans are sharing their concern for Bella Hadid’s health after the model posted a photo that showcases her rib cage.

 The 20-year-old posted the bikini photo while vacationing in Mexico with friends this week.
 In it, Bella is seen sporting a tiny red two-piece as she poses next to a pool.
 Hadid’s thin figure is stretched out, which gives fans a full view of her ribs and hip bones.